-CDC: Flu shot coverage of health care personnel increasingSeptember 27th, 2013 in Diseases, Conditions, Syndromes /
+CDC: Flu shot coverage of health care personnel increasingSeptember 27, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Influenza vaccination coverage has increased among health care personnel but varies by occupation type and occupational setting, according to a report published in the Sept.
 27 issue of the U.S. Centers for Disease Control and Prevention's Morbidity and Mortality Weekly Report.